Close Banner

 ABC Commissary

 The ABC Commissary is a TV-themed location just behind the Hyperion Theater (aka Frozen Sing-Along) and Mickey and Minnie's Runaway Railway.
 This Disney's Hollywood Studios quick-service spot is one of the few with both indoor and outdoor seating.
-The location offers hearty entrees, including the Buffalo Chicken Grilled Cheese Sandwich, Shrimp Tacos and Mediterranean Salad.
+The location offers hearty entrees, including the Buffalo Chicken Grilled Cheese Sandwich, Shrimp Tacos and Mediterranean Salad with Chicken.
 The commissary is open for lunch and dinner.
-This location also offers allergy-friendly menus and Kosher entrees and desserts.
+This location also offers allergy-friendly menus.

 Backlot Express

 The Backlot Express, nestled between the Indiana Jones Epic Stunt Spectacular and Star Tours, is open for lunch and dinner.
 There is plenty of outdoor and limited indoor seating.
-Enjoy classic meals like the 1/3 lb Angus Cheeseburger, Cuban Sandwich, Chicken Strips and Southwest Salad.
+Enjoy classic meals like the 1/3 lb Angus Cheeseburger, Cuban Sandwich, Chicken Strips and Southwest Salad with Chicken.
 Be sure to save room for dessert with the Wookiee Cookie!
-Kids' meals and an allergy-friendly menu are available here.
+Kids meals and an allergy-friendly menu are available here.

 Woody's Lunchbox

 Grab some toy-riffic grub in Toy Story Land at Woody's Lunchbox!
-The food stand offers classic American Fare like the BBQ Brisket Melt and Grilled Three-Cheese Sandwich.
+The food stand offers classic American fare such as the BBQ Brisket Melt and Grilled Three-Cheese Sandwich.
 Finish off with a delicious Lunch Box Tart.
 The flavors are always changing!

 Docking Bay 7